jrasm91/interview/README.md

 ## General Notes

+## Javascript
++ Closures are functions created within functions.
+Variables belong to the closure that they were created in.

+## CSS

+## HTML

 ## Linked Lists
 + Traversing, Inserting, Deleting
 + Always test for the end of a linked list while traversing